 About

 I am a PhD Candidate in Sociology at Indiana University (IU) and a graduate fellow in the Irsay Institute for Sociomedical Sciences Research.
-My research broadly focuses on the sociology of health and illness, social psychology, and social networks.
-Much of my work concentrates on 1) chronic illness and chronic pain, with a particular interest in migraine and other headache disorders, and, 2) the health and wellbeing of Hispanic immigrants.
+My research focuses on the intersection of the sociology of health and illness, social psychology, and social networks.
+I am particularly interested in how social networks and social statuses such as race and gender shape experiences of health and illness.

 For more information about my specific areas of research, visit my Research page or take a look at my CV.